KorayTA/APW-Project/README.md

 Koray Akcabal, Richard Shinnick, and Wesley Erd have equally worked on every major file in this project so it was very difficult to give credit to each individual file because each person mentioned has put in an equal amount of work.

+Things that we wanted to include but did not have enough time:
+    1. Function to remove a car from the database
+    2. We wanted to sort the cars but the preferences that the user submitted.